dbos-inc/dbos-docs/docs/api-reference/decorators.md

 - `REPEATABLE READ`
 - `SERIALIZABLE`

-The precise transaction semantics of these levels may vary with the capabilities of the user database.
-For example, see [isolation levels in PostgreSQL](https://www.postgresql.org/docs/current/transaction-iso.html).
+The transaction semantics of these levels are defined for PostgreSQL [here](https://www.postgresql.org/docs/current/transaction-iso.html).

 #### `@Communicator`
-Registers a function as a DBOS communicator.
+Registers a function as a [DBOS communicator](../tutorials/communicator-tutorial.md).

 ```typescript
 @Communicator()